dyth/ARMSurveySwarm/m3pi/README.md

 The function is `m3pi.calibrated_sensor(sensors);`, where sensors is an `int array[5]`.

-Calibrated sensor values lie between 0 and 1000, where 0 is totally light and 1000 indicated completely dark.
+They are calibrated by the function `m3pi.sensor_auto_calibrate();`, which linearly interpolates sensor readings between 0 and 1000.
+0 is the lightest observed value during calibration and 1000 is the darkest.

 ## Final program